Illicit Networks · Conflict Analysis · Governance Research

 Counter-Disinformation in a Kinetic Conflict Zone

-Identified patterns in a criminal disinformation network targeting a global intergovernmental organization during active conflict.
-Traced bot networks to state and non-state operators using network analysis, eigenvector centrality, and structured analytics.
+Active conflict zone.
+Criminal disinformation network targeting a global intergovernmental organization.
+Traced bot networks back to state and non-state operators through network analysis and eigenvector centrality.

 Result: Counter-disinformation strategy delivered to intergovernmental client